igoramadas/jarbunq/README.md

 - Support hot-reloading of settings and modules (no need to restart the service)
 - Web frontend to configure the settings and view status / logs

-## Interested?

-Follow the [wiki](https://github.com/igoramadas/bunq-assistant/wiki/) to get detailed instructions on how to download, setup and run the bunq Assistant on your machine / cloud environment.
-Found a bug?
-Then [open an issue](https://github.com/igoramadas/bunq-assistant/issues/new).

 ## Super quick start guide

     $ git clone git@github.com:igoramadas/bunq-assistant.git